-BJP manifesto on Sabarimala: 'Committed to protect faith and belief'
+Will secure Constitutional protection on issues related to faith: BJP manifesto on Sabarimala

-New Delhi, Apr 08: With just days to go for the 2019 Lok Sabha elections in the country, the Bharatiya Janata Party on Monday promised to undertake every effort to ensure that the subject of faith, tradition and worship rituals related to Sabarimala.
+New Delhi, Apr 08: With just days to go for the 2019 Lok Sabha elections in the country, the Bharatiya Janata Party (BJP) on Monday promised to undertake every effort to ensure that the subject of faith, tradition and worship rituals related to Sabarimala.

 Discussing on the Sabarimala Temple issue, BJP said "We will undertake every effort to ensure that the subject of faith, tradition and worship rituals related to Sabarimala are presented in a comprehensive manner before the Hon'ble Supreme Court.
 We will endeavour to secure constitutional protection on issues related to faith and belief".